Coast Range, California

 Spring fed pool at Anderson Springs

 Highway 175 has fast, excellent pavement and stretches 16 miles to Cobb with twists and turns gaining in crescendo to the summit at Cobb Mountain.
+The mountain was named for John Cobb, a native of Kentucky, who built a combined sawmill & gristmill in the valley in 1859.
 West of Highway 175 along the southern leg is a highly active geothermal region where power plants are cut into the hilltops.
 If you are curious like Yours Truly, head west young man at Socrates Mine Rd and go exploring.

 A large concentration of geothermal plants are located in the Mayacamas Range to the west.
-The region bordering Highway 175 is one of the world's largest geothermal fields spanning 30 square miles and comprised of 22 geothermal power plants with an installed capacity of 1,517MW, enough power to provide energy for nearly 250,000 homes.
+The range on the west side provides the headwaters of the Russian River, and the east side provides the headwaters for Clear Lake & Lake Berryessa.
+The region bordering Highway 175 is also one of the world's largest geothermal fields spanning 30 square miles and comprised of 22 geothermal power plants with an installed capacity of 1,517MW, enough power to provide energy for nearly 250,000 homes.

 Socrates Mine Rd winds through the Mayacamas Mountains to numerous Geothermal Plants